4 File Management

 - Human brains track time-based categories well.
 When topics are nicely confined inside a time period, you can contain them in folders devoted to a year, season, semester, or quarter.

 - Balance the depth of your folders (how many folders are nested within each other) and the breadth of your folders (how many folders are within one single folder).
 Too deep, and you will spend too much time clicking into folders.
 Too broad, and you will have a hard time finding the folder you want.
-One suggestion is to keep your regularly/recently used files fairly broad, and bucket your older/less used files into a few folders.
+One suggestion is to keep your regularly/recently used files broad.
+Bucket older/less used files into a few folders.

 - Google “computer file structure principles” to find more information about file structure systems.